code-423n4/2024-01-renft/README.md

 # Overview

-This protocol facilitates generalized collateral-free rentals built on top of Gnosis Safe and Seaport.
+This protocol facilitates generalized collateral-free NFT rentals built on top of Gnosis Safe and Seaport.

 To give an example, imagine Alice has gaming NFTs.
 She signs seaport order typed data and thus signals that she is happy to lend out these assets.
 Now, Bob would